Arab Americans and MENA: What is the Future of Nationwide Data Collection?

 The Status of “MENA” in Recent Years

 The concept of a specific category for individuals of Middle Eastern or North African descent (MENA) in federal surveys was introduced in 2015 by the Office of Management and Budget (OMB).
-It has since been the topic of many discussions concerning identity, visibility, and accessibility within both Arab American and West Asian communities in the U.S..
-After decades of discourse and lobbying among MENA organizations, arguing that “White” wasn’t a sufficient or representative category for the diaspora, a series of federal assessments were found to uphold this claim.
-The category was set to be included in the 2020 census but was eventually rolled back by the Census Bureau during the Trump Administration.
+It has since been the topic of many discussions concerning identity, visibility, and accessibility within both Arab American and West Asian communities in the U.S. After decades of discourse and lobbying among MENA organizations arguing that “White” wasn’t a sufficient or representative category for the diaspora.
+A series of federal assessments were found to uphold this claim, and the category was set to be included in the 2020 census.
+Unfortunately, it was eventually rolled back by the Census Bureau during the Trump Administration.
 Once in office, President Biden issued a mandate that tasked the OMB with reevaluating the categories and gauging whether or not they serve the communities they’re designed to represent.
-Arab America contributing writer Jahnvi Chopra dissects the implications of MENA on Arab American identity and how the category might shift in the future.

 Design Flaws of the Descriptor

 Many believe that those with MENA ancestry are a distinct group, separate from European Americans, hence why there was a massive push away from the “White” category.
 However, most don’t fully grasp just how diverse those within the MENA region are.
-In terms of income and education outcomes within the U.S., the disparities are drastic across its members that technically fit into the same category, but don’t share any ancestry.
-According to the CATO Institute, inventing a new racial category obscures the glaring differences in economic outcomes, as well as ethnicity, language, religion, and culture, meaning that the data resulting from federal surveys would be more accurate and specific if respondents were asked to record their individual ancestry.
+In terms of income and education within the U.S., the disparities are great among these members despite being listed as the same category.
+According to the CATO Institute, inventing a new racial category might be ineffective in closing or explaining the glaring differences in economic outcomes, as well as ethnicity, language, religion and culture.
+The data resulting from federal surveys would be more accurate and specific if respondents were asked to record their individual ancestry.

 MENA-American Rejection of the Category

-The Proceedings of the National Academy of Sciences of the United States of America conducted a study in 2022 on MENA-Americans’ treatment of the category when faced with it as an option in federal surveys.
+The Proceedings of the National Academy of Sciences of the United States of America conducted a study in 2022 on MENA-Americans’ treatment of the category when seen in federal surveys.
 It was found that 60 percent of MENA respondents “identified as MENA only, 27 percent as MENA and White, 12 percent as White, and about 1 percent as MENA in combination with another race or races,” which resulted in a few key takeaways:

 First